 LGBTQ Expression may look like a transgender male choosing to shop in the men’s department, even though they may have been born biologically female.
 A woman may dye her hair blue or cut her hair shorter than when is deemed culturally feminine.
 Not to mention, just because she has short hair does not mean she is lesbian.
 For example, a man may grow his hair out or pierce his ears.
 So, simply because a man has his ears pierced does not mean he is gay.
 Theses are all okay forms of expression.

-Sex is a biological trait that a person is born with, most often associated with male or female genitals.
+Further, sex is a biological trait of how a person is born.
+Also, it is most often associated with male or female genitals.
 Common terms here include, “male,” “female,” and “intersex.”
+No longer is the term hermaphrodite used.
+Additionally, at birth, no longer do physicians decide to surgically remove genitals if a baby is born with both.

 Female-ness — — Asex — — Male-ness

 Also, it is important to make note that sex exists across a continuum of possibilities.
-There are naturally occurring intersex conditions that demonstrate this biological spectrum.
-Thus, there are not just two sexes, that is why there is spectrum.
-I accept you just the way you are!
+Also, there are naturally occurring intersex conditions that show this.
+At times, babies are born with both male and female genitals.
+Thus, there are not merely two sexes.
+And, instead that is why there is spectrum.
+Remember, I accept you just the way you are!

-Additionally, attraction is who a person likes, has a crush on, and feels they could love regardless of the previous spectrums.
-In particular, common terms include, “straight,” “gay,” “bisexual,” “pansexual,” “homosexual,” and “heterosexual”
+Additionally, attraction is who a person likes.
+In adolescents, people may have a crush on someone.
+And, some feel they can love all people.
+In particular, common terms include, “straight,” “gay,” “bisexual,” “pansexual,” “homosexual,” and “heterosexual.”

 Females/Women/Femininity — — No One — — Males/Men/Masculinity